barkleyjenny/barkleyjenny.github.io/splash-page-1.md

     # btn_label: "Read More"
     # btn_class: "btn--primary"
     # url: /services/
 feature_row3:
   - image_path: 'assets/images/great-stories.svg'
     alt: ''
     title: "Create products that tell a story"
-    excerpt:
+    excerpt: |
-      - 'Research products and industries to find the difference-makers'
+      - Research products and industries to find the difference-makers
-      - 'Develop products that highlight that difference, on time and under budget'
+      - Develop products that highlight that difference, on time and under budget
-      - 'Build transparency programs to give marketing teams everything they need to tell great stories'
+      - Build transparency programs to give marketing teams everything they need to tell great stories
     # url: /services/
     # btn_label: "Read More"
     # btn_class: "btn--primary"